centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-microsoft-office365-teams.md

 ---

 ## Overview

-Microsoft’s Office365 suite includes Teams, which is a business application that provides workspaces, videa and text chat, file storage and application integration.
+Microsoft’s Office365 suite includes Teams, which is a business application that provides workspaces, video and text chat, file storage and application integration.

 The monitoring information of Microsoft's Office365 is available